learn-co-curriculum/dsc-probability-simulations-lab/README.md

 ## Summary

-In this lab, you looked at some more examples of simple problems using law of total probability.
-You also ran some simulations to solve these problems by continuous random sampling.
+In this lab, you looked at some more examples of simple problems using the law of total probability.
+You also ran some simulations to solve these problems using continuous random sampling.
 You learned that you get a result very close to the mathematical solution when using random sampling.
-This difference is due to randomness, and as your sample size rows you'll see that the difference becomes very small!
-For much complex problems with larger datasets, having an understanding the underlying probabilities can help you solve a lot of optimization problems as you'll learn later.
+This difference is due to randomness, and as your sample size grows you'll see that the difference becomes very small!
+For more complex problems with larger datasets, having an understanding of the underlying probabilities can help you solve a lot of optimization problems as you'll learn later.